SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The SF Asian Art Museum is in the Civic Center district near City Hall and the Bill Graham Civic Auditorium.

-Watch the fish and other animals of the SF Bay swim around you in the tunnels at the Aquarium of the Bay.
-This San Francisco museum is a little different as it's exhibits feature live animals and plants from the SF Bay.
+Watch the fish and other native animals of the SF Bay swim around you in the tunnels at the Aquarium of the Bay.

-Located on Pier 39, this popular Fisherman's Wharf attraction is home to more than 20,000 species.
+Located on Pier 39, this popular Fisherman's Wharf attraction is home to more than 20,000 species of marine life.

-Their two aquarium tunnels are the most popular and house more than 700,000 gallons of water!
+Their two aquarium tunnels are the most popular exhibits and contain more than 700,000 gallons of water!

 My favorite exhibit here is where the jellyfish live.
 I could watch them float around peacefully for hours!

-This is one of two spectacular fine arts museums of San Francisco.
-The first is the de Young Museum in Golden Gate Park.
-It features fine arts from the Americas, Africa and Asia.
+This is one of two spectacular fine arts museums of San Francisco, featuring fine arts from the Americas, Africa, and Asia.

-Works here range from pre-Columbian America up to the present.
+Works here date from pre-Columbian America up to the present.

 The de Young Museum also features an observatory tower that is free to visit.
-Through its windows, you can see from the Bay Bridge to the Golden Gate Bridge to the Pacific Ocean.
+Through its windows, you'll get views from the Bay Bridge to the Golden Gate Bridge to the Pacific Ocean.

-You will find this museum in Golden Gate Park.
+You will find this excellent San Francisco art museum in Golden Gate Park.

 The sister museum to the de Young is the Legion of Honor.
 This fine arts museum in San Francisco houses ancient pieces as well as art from European countries.

-Find sculptures by Auguste Rodin as well as a couple of works from Picasso and Claude Monet.
+Find sculptures by Auguste Rodin as well as a couple of works by Pablo Picasso and Claude Monet.

-Discover the history and why they were originally built.
-You will also learn all about what happened to the majority of the lines after the 1906 earthquake and fire.
+Discover how and why SF's iconic cable cars were originally built, and what happened to the majority of the lines after the 1906 earthquake and fire.

-You will find it on the northern side of the Nob Hill District.
+You will find this SF museum on the northern side of the Nob Hill District.

 >> Find additional history museums around SF